We encourage staff and students to travel as sustainably as possible. There are a number of ways to reduce the impact of your travel.

 Cycle Parking and Storage

-There are around 350 spaces to park bicycles across all of the University campuses.
+There are around 350 spaces to park cycles across all of the University campuses.
 The majority are contained within secure shelters which you can access using your student or staff ID card.
-Please use the designated cycle parking for increased security and health and safety reasons, we may need to remove your bike from other areas if it is causing an obstruction.
+Please use the designated cycle parking for increased security and health and safety reasons, we may need to remove your cycle from other areas if it is causing an obstruction.
+You can view all of the cycle parking and shower facilities on our campuses on the map here (scroll down to Campus map).

 - Acton Square – Sheffield stands